Partner

 with a gastroenterologist

-In your fight against Crohn’s disease, it’s good to have your gastroenterologist in your corner.
+In your fight against Crohn’s disease, it is good to have your gastroenterologist in your corner.
 Together, you can create a treatment plan that helps get you on the path toward your treatment goals.

 Assess your condition with your gastro